- Home

 Q: Where is the UPK program located?

-A: During the 2023-2024 school year, Rush-Henrietta will have UPK classrooms at seven different locations.
-The locations are: Augustin Children’s Center, Care-A-Lot Child Care, Inc., Good Shepherd School, Pride & Joy, Richard M. Guon Child Care Center at MCC, Rush Nursery School, and the Town of Henrietta Recreation Center.
+A: During the 2025-2026 school year, Rush-Henrietta will have UPK classrooms in several locations.
+In addition to classrooms within Rush-Henrietta, community-based locations are: Augustin Children’s Center, Care-A-Lot Child Care, Inc., Expressive Beginnings, Pride & Joy, Richard M. Guon Child Care Center at MCC, Rush Nursery School, and the Town of Henrietta Recreation Center.

 Q: Does the Rush-Henrietta School District provide transportation?